[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 pip install oracledb

-With cx_Oracle, the URL starts with oracle+cx_oracle:// as below.
+When using cx_Oracle, you can see it starts with oracle+cx_oracle:// as below.

 # [x86_64 only / high chance of error on ARM]

-# It hunts for the system's libclntsh.so file
+# the way that hunts for the system's libclntsh.so file

 SQLALCHEMY_DATABASE_URL = f"oracle+cx_oracle://{user}:{password}@{host}:{port}/?service_name={service_name}"